Showing my Dock in public

 Aquaminds NoteTaker has deservedly received some good press recently.
 But as it happens, it has a competitor from the same family tree.
 Circus Ponies NoteBook is based on the same source code, from a product originally written for NeXTSTEP.
 It’s just been released, and has a competitive upgrade price of only $10 — a no brainer.

-I need a calendar
+I Need a Calendar

 I was recently trying to give someone a date for an upcoming event, and I didn’t have a good way to put a calendar in front of my face while sitting at my computer here at home.
 I don’t use iCal, because it doesn’t synchronize events with my Outlook schedule on Windows at work, making it essentially useless; for just a monthly calendar, it takes too long to launch.
 I want something very small, with a clean, simple interface.
 I don’t need a scheduler, I just want a small, navigable monthly calendar.